fishinwind/workshop/content/Classes/class-1.rst

 It is important that you learn a few new computer languages.
 Others have developed very good guides to teach you these languages, and we are going to use those in the class.
-We expect you to begin taking these classes immediately, doing them within the VM for practice.
+We expect you to begin taking these classes immediately.

-You will spend a lot of time going through these online classes, both in schedule class time, and outside of class time.
+You will spend a lot of time going through these online classes, both in scheduled class time, and outside of class time.
 Instead of focusing on teaching you these languages, we will focus on helping you get through all of the frustating problems that come up when you're learning the languages.